Visa and residency permit applications may be processed only by Austrian immigration authorities (MA 35).

 You will receive the residence permit after payment of the fee.
 You may pay these fees in cash or electronically by credit or debit card.

-- Online form: Aufenthaltsbewilligung — Antrag (German); click here for the explanation in English
+- Application Form (PDF): Aufenthaltsbewilligung — Antrag (German); view/download explanation in English

-- Online form: Accommodation Agreement or Wohnrechtsvereinbarung (German only)
+- Optional Form: Accommodation Agreement or Wohnrechtsvereinbarung (German only)

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 Prepare for your next step and explore our community resources.